yanatnsc/Simulate-Probability-Experiments/README.md

 ## Task 1: Simulating Coin Tosses

-Write a program to simulate tossing a coin 100 times, count the number of heads and tails, and plot the results.
+Simulate tossing a coin 100 times, count the number of heads and tails, and plot the results.

 ## Task 2: Rolling a Die